SATHVIK2416/wi-lo-st/README.md

 Supported formats: MP4, AVI, MOV, **MKV**, WebM, M4V, FLV, WMV

-### 3. Live Audio Streaming
+### 3. System Audio Streaming
-- Click "🎙️ Start Live Audio" to begin streaming your laptop's audio
+- Click "🔊 Share System Audio" to begin streaming your laptop's system audio
-- Allow microphone access when prompted
+- Select "Share your entire screen" or "Share a window" when prompted
+- **Important**: Make sure "Share audio" checkbox is checked in the screen share dialog
+- Play any video, music, or audio on your laptop
-- Your audio will be streamed live to all connected devices
+- The audio will be streamed live to all connected devices
 - Watch the audio level visualization to see streaming activity
-- Click "⏹️ Stop Live Audio" to end the stream
+- Click "⏹️ Stop Sharing" to end the stream

 ### 4. Playing Videos
 - Once uploaded, the video will appear in the "Current Video" section